josephlou5/codepost-powertools/README.md

 ### assign_failed.py
 Assign all submissions that fail tests to a grader.
+Cannot detect cases of all tests not running (0 total tests).

 Command-line arguments:
 - `course_period`: The period of the COS126 course.